 What do you do if you're an alternate?
-Wait.
+Sounds cliche and terrible, but: Wait.
 Take the time to consider whether the program is still of interest to you.
 If you've been accepted elsewhere and plan to attend, notify the admissions committee to withdraw yourself from the wait list.
-If you receive an offer from another program but you're more interested in the program to which you're an alternate, it's permissible to follow up and inquire if any more information is available if the April 15 deadline is approaching.
+If you receive an offer from another program but you're more interested in the program to which you're an alternate, it's permissible to follow up and inquire if any more information is available.
 Understand that the program staff may not have more information, but, like you, they want to end the process as quickly as possible.
 If you're down to the wire and have an offer of admission, sometimes you'll have to make a decision to withdraw your alternate status or run the risk of declining a solid offer of admission for something that may never materialize (forcing you to start the graduate admissions process all over again).

 Sometimes a wait-list status ends with rejection.
 In this case don't beat yourself up.
 Your application caught the admissions committee's eye.
 You have the qualities they seek but there were too many other qualified applicants.
 If you think graduate school is for you and plan to apply again, learn from this experience and improve your credentials for next time.